vcjain/docker-learning/README.md

 docker volume inspect <vol-name>
 ```

-Create a container with a volume
+## Create a container with a volume using -v option
 ```
 # Creating a PostgresSql database with volume